-Do you have some of these ITAD stakeholders in your organization?
-LifeSpan's guide, "How to Perform an IT Asset Disposition Plan Self-Assessment," can help you identify the goals, concerns, and priorities of your organization's stakeholders and provides a roadmap for starting the process of aligning their objectives into a comprehensive ITAD program.
-Download your IT Self-Assessment guide at info.lifespantechnology.com/itad-self-assessment-guide
+Talk to one of our Lifespan experts today to discover your ITAD program requirements.
+We can help you identify the goals, concerns, and priorities of your organization's stakeholders and provide a roadmap for starting the process of aligning your business objectives into a comprehensive ITAD program.